hbaniecki/adversarial-explainable-ai/README.md

 ### Survey

+**September, 2023**: An extended version of the paper is available on arXiv: https://arxiv.org/abs/2306.06123v2

 **June, 2023**: We summarized the current state of the AdvXAI field in the following survey paper (work in progress)

 > H. Baniecki, P. Biecek.  **Adversarial Attacks and Defenses in Explainable Artificial Intelligence: A Survey**. *IJCAI Workshop on XAI*, 2023. https://arxiv.org/abs/2306.06123v1